madmurphy/libconfini/MANUAL.md

 ## FORMATTING THE KEY NAMES

 The function `ini_unquote()` may be useful for key names enclosed within quotes.
-This function is very similar to `ini_string_parse()`, except that does not collapse the spaces surrounding empty quotes after these have been removed -- key names dispatched by **libconfini** are _always_ collapsed strings.
+This function is very similar to `ini_string_parse()`, except that does not collapse the spaces surrounding empty quotes after the latter have been removed -- this is never necessary since empty quotes surrounded by spaces in key and section names are always collapsed before the dispatching.

 ## FORMATTING THE SECTION PATHS